rweir/gateau/README.md

 # gateau

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library for making HTTP requests in a kinda-declartive way.

 ## Usage

-FIXME
+See examples/

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Rob Weir <rweir@ertius.org>

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.